“A few years ago, I started investing with USD 20,000.

 They are many robo advisors out there.

-I compiled a list of the platforms available in Europe (click here to access it in the FREE Resources Library).
-Each has its own requirements regarding the minimum amount that you need to open an account.
+Each platform in Europe has its own requirements regarding the minimum amount that you need to open an account.

 If your income is in CHF, then you can begin with only CHF 1 (!) with 3a pillar robo advisor VIAC.
 (I have an account there and I just loooooove it!)